Q: What positions does Lifetime Care typically recruit for?

 Q: What is Lifetime Care’s service area?

-A: We serve Monroe, Wayne, Seneca, Ontario and Livingston Counties.
+A: We serve Monroe, Wayne, Seneca, Ontario, Yates, Schuyler, Cayuga, and Livingston Counties.

-Q: What nursing opportunities are usually available at Lifetime Care?
+Q: What home health care nursing opportunities are usually available at Lifetime Care?

-A: We are always looking for quality nurses with experience in pediatrics, infusion, cardiac care, new mother/baby care and general post-acute care.
+A: We are always looking for quality RNs with experience in med/surg, infusion, cardiac care, new mother/baby care and general post-acute home health care care.

-Q: What types of careers does Lifetime Care offer in hospice nursing?
+Q: What types of hospice nursing careers does Lifetime Care offer ?

-A: Lifetime Care is the leading provider of Hospice Care and adult and pediatric palliative care in our community.
-We work in the range of venues listed below.
-All areas need compassionate, skilled Registered Nurses and Home Health Aides.
+A: Lifetime Care is the leading provider of Hospice care as well as adult and pediatric palliative care in Monroe, Wayne and Seneca Counties.
+Registered Nurses are recruited for:

 Q: I am a Physical Therapist aspiring to break in to community health.
 I have a friend who is on Occupational Therapist looking to do the same.
 What do you look for in Rehabilitative team candidates?

-A: To be considered for a Physical Therapist or Occupational Therapist opportunity in home care, you must be a graduate of an accredited school of Physical Therapy and possess one-to-three years of post-graduate experience.
+A: To be considered for a Physical Therapist or Occupational Therapist opportunity in home health care, you must be a graduate of an accredited school of Physical Therapy and possess 2+ of post-graduate experience.

 Q: Does Lifetime Care offer training to become a Home Health Aide?

-Q: What if I am a second semester nursing student, Certified Nursing Assistant or Home Health Aide already?
+Q: What if I am a C.N.A., Certified Home Health Aide or nursing student?
 Do I have to go through the training program?